 Over the years, the road underwent many improvements and realignments, changing its path and overall length and moving its endpoint farther west to Santa Monica, California.

-Route 66 was officially decommissioned in 1985 and the familiar highway markers came down.
+Route 66 was officially decommissioned in 1985, and the familiar highway markers came down.

-But, it was not the end for this historic path.
+But, it was not the end of this historic path.
 New generations wanted to travel this old road, signs began to go back up, and today, thousands enjoy these vintage peeks along the old highway.
 However, the original road is not indicated on most maps today, and this portion of Legends‘ website provides descriptions of the many towns, sites, and icons of the Mother Road, as well as additional articles and the Route 66 Emporium for those looking for books & maps, postcards, souvenirs, and memorabilia.

-…and they come into 66 from the tributary side roads, from the wagon tracks and the rutted country roads, 66 is the mother road, the road of flight.
+…and they come into 66 from the tributary side roads from the wagon tracks and the rutted country roads, 66 is the mother road, the road of flight.

 – John Steinbeck in The Grapes of Wrath